A multimodal dynamical variational autoencoder for audiovisual speech representation learning: Multimodal Dynamical VAE

 The first stage involves learning a VQ-VAE model independently on the visual and audio modalities and without temporal modeling.
-The training procedure of the VQ-VAEs, including the loss functions, is the same as originally proposed in \cite{van2017neural}, using an exponential moving average for the codebook updates.
-The VQ-VAE loss function includes a reconstruction term, which corresponds to the pixel-wise mean squared error for the visual modality and to the Itakura-Saito divergence \cite{fevotte2009nonnegative} for the audio modality.
+The training procedure of the VQ-VAEs, including the loss functions, is the same as originally proposed in \citep{van2017neural}, using an exponential moving average for the codebook updates.
+The VQ-VAE loss function includes a reconstruction term, which corresponds to the pixel-wise mean squared error for the visual modality and to the Itakura-Saito divergence \citep{fevotte2009nonnegative} for the audio modality.
 In the second stage, we learn the MDVAE model on the continuous representations obtained from the pre-trained VQ-VAE encoders before quantization, instead of working directly on the raw audiovisual speech data.
 The disentanglement between static versus dynamic and modality-specific versus audiovisual latent factors occurs during this second training stage.
 This is because the VQ-VAEs are learned independently on each modality and without temporal modeling.
 To reconstruct the data, the continuous representations from the MDVAE are quantized and decoded by the pre-trained VQ-VAE decoders.
 This approach will be referred to as VQ-MDVAE in the following.

 The first stage of this two-stage approach can be seen as learning audiovisual speech features in an unsupervised manner using a VQ-VAE.
 This feature extraction procedure is pseudo-invertible, as we can go from the raw data to the features with the VQ-VAE encoder and from the features to the raw data with the VQ-VAE decoder.
-This two-stage learning approach not only improves the reconstruction/generation quality, but also speeds up the training as the MDVAE model is learned from a compressed representation of the audiovisual speech data.